Photo/Tomohiro Watanabe

 Nishi Nobuyuki gradually increases his speed over the regularly spaced bumps

-first time I competed against Nobu in dual moguls was at the All Japan Championships when I was in my third year of junior high school.
-It was there that I first saw and felt the speed of Nobu and his friends competing on the world stage, and I think I learned a lot from him - how to maintain a stable speed, how to keep increasing your speed while maintaining a sense of stability, and how to always reach the finish line even if you get wild.
+The first time I competed against Nobu-san in dual moguls was at the All Japan Championships when I was in my third year of junior high school.
+That's when I first saw the speed of Nobu-san and the other athletes competing on the world stage, and from then on, I learned a lot about how to maintain a steady speed, how to keep increasing speed while maintaining stability, and how to reach the finish line no matter how wild your skiing gets.

 Horishima keeps his position closer to the front and increases his speed